Yunwoolee17/Vancomycin_prediction_AI/README.md

-# Development and external validation of a machine learning model for predicting initial vancomycin dose to target the area under the concentration-time curve of 400–600 mg∙h/L
+# Development and external validation of a machine learning model to predict the initial dose of vancomycin for targeting an area under the concentration-time curve of 400–600 mg∙h/L

 ## 1. Introduction
 This repository contains dataset and code for predicting the initial dosing of vancomycin, an antibiotic used to treat serious bacterial infections.
 The code performs internal and external validation of the predictive model.